AthenaRaya/AthenaRaya/README.md

 ### Check out my website!☝️

-### I am recent graduate Spring 2021 with BS computer science and enthusiast in front-end development
+### I am a recent graduate of spring 2021 with a BS computer science
- Currently open to fulltime  opportunities.
+ As an enthusiast in the front-end development space, I'm currently open to full-time opportunities.
- I love chanlleges and learning new developlment tool Some fun facts: I love the out door activies such as hiking 🥾, swimming 🏊‍♀️, bike riding 🚴🏻‍♀️.
+ I love challenges and learning new development tool Some fun facts: I love outdoor activities such as hiking 🥾, swimming 🏊‍♀️, bike riding 🚴🏻‍♀️.
 I love trying new food 😋 and traveling.
  Dog lover at heart 🐶

 ### Languages and Tools: